nuitrcs/sql-workshop-cfn/README.md

    address of the EC2 instance and the RDS instance.

-4. Instruct users to ssh into the EC2 instance using their username (as given in the uploaded text file) and their username spelled backwards as their password.
+4. Instruct users to ssh into the EC2 instance using their username (as given in the uploaded text file) as both login and password (that is, their password is their username).

 5. Once logged in, they can use the `psql` command to connect to the database, using the following command: